andrealanz/WWTSLEDWestInternProject/QuoteConverter/HowToUseCSVReader.md

 # How To Use

-_**Note:** after selecting CSV File and Vendor, the CSV file will be converted._
+_**Note:** after selecting a quote file and vendor, the file will be converted._

-1. Select CSV file to convert
+1. Select a quote to convert
-    * Click "Browse..." under "Choose CSV File"
+    * Click "Browse..." under "Choose Quote"
-    * Find local csv file
+    * Find local file
-    * open the file
+    * Open the file
 2. Choose Manufacturer and Vendor to auto-complete columns
     * Click "Select a manufacturer" dropdown and select manufacturer for chosen quote
     * Click "Select a vendor" dropdown and select vendor for chosen quote